Titanic 107th Anniversary: Seven Things You Didn’t Know About The Luxury Ship’s Doomed Maiden Voyage

 April 15 marks the 107th anniversary of the sinking of the RMS Titanic.
-The luxury ocean liner crashed into an iceberg and sank southeast of Newfoundland, Canada during its maiden voyage from Southampton England to the United States on April 15, 1912.
+The luxury ocean liner crashed into an iceberg and sank southeast of Newfoundland, Canada, during its maiden voyage from Southampton England to the United States on April 15, 1912.
 More than 1,500 lives were lost.
 Decades later, the ship’s wreckage remains at the bottom of the ocean at a depth of more than 12,000 feet.

 For more than 100 years after the Titanic plunged into the icy North Atlantic sea, the tragedy has spawned fascinating tales of survival and sadness.